Use this in-depth guide to choose the best hooklink material for your carp fishing

 Last updated: August 2023

 It’s a hooklink jungle out there for carp anglers with so many materials and brands to choose from.
 However, let’s face it, at the end of the day, as long as they don’t break, all hooklinks will land you a carp.
 It is important to choose the right material for the right fishing situation though, so I’ll go through the main types of hooklinks available and what you can use them for as well as my personal favourites.
-I am not affiliated with any carp brand and my recommendations are based on my own fishing and running Beausoleil Carp and Cats for the last 10 years.
+My recommendations are based on my own fishing and running Beausoleil Carp and Cats for the last 10+ years.
 Let’s start with the basics.